 The final unit of year 2 celebrate the local history of the incredible town of Tewkesbury and the children find out about how the place we all live has changed over time.
 We walk and explore the historical alleyways, the Battle of Tewkesbury and visit Tewkesbury Abbey.
 We even take part in the re-enactment parade annually as part of the Tewkesbury Medieval Festival, where people travel from all over the world to take part in.
 This enables the children ask questions about what they see - is this a modern building or a Tudor one?
 How old do we think the Abbey is?
 This 'tour' allows the children to make sense of their locality, ask questions and deepen their understanding of how Tewkesbury has changed over time.

 These focus on developing historical skills and children see themselves as historians:

 - Children learn about history in an active and creative way whether visiting places of historical interest, exploring artefacts or experiencing the past through stories.

 - Children are equipped with the skills they need to ask questions, encouraged to think critically, weigh evidence to develop their understanding of the past.

 - Children are encouraged to consider the influence of the past on our lives today.

 - Children will be introduced to the subject specific vocabulary that a historian would use.

 - Children will use subject specific vocabulary to talk like a historian.

 - Children will research, interpret and present like a historian.

-Our topic based curriculum encourages links to Geography, Science and other subject areas.
+Our topic based curriculum encourages cross links to Geography, Science and other subject areas.